Anemonoides nemorosa: Distribution and habitat

 The native range of Anemonoides nemorosa extends across Europe to western Asia, reaching as far south as the Caucasus Mountains in Turkey.
 It has been introduced into New Zealand and elsewhere.
-In North America, there are naturalized populations at well-known sites in Newfoundland, Quebec, and Massachusetts.

-A. nemorosa is often found in shady woods.
-The species is common in the British Isles but it spreads very slowly there, by as little as six feet per century, so it is often used as an indicator for ancient woodland.
+A. nemorosa is typically found in shady woods.
+The species is common in the British Isles; it often spreads slowly, so is sometimes used as an indicator for ancient woodland, though populations may also develop from deliberate human introduction in new woodland such as reclaimed land and parks.

+There are naturalised populations in North America at some sites in Newfoundland, Quebec, and Massachusetts.